College of Humanities & Social Sciences

-John’s primary area of research has to do with the emergence of verbs in both first and second language learners of Spanish and other languages.
+Dr. Ryan’s primary area of research has to do with the emergence of verbs in both first and second language learners of Spanish and other languages.
 His most recent work, the Early Verb Project, is the first comprehensive cross-linguistic study of early verb emergence in children.
-Thanks to the support of a 2012 UNC Summer Support Initiative Award, a Research Dissemination and Faculty Development Grant, and a Spring 2013 Faculty Reassignment Award, John was able to analyze an additional two databases in Spring of 2013 as well as submit a grant proposal to the National Science Foundation, also in 2013.
-John has written about his work on verbs in journals such as Hispania, and has more recently published his first book, The Genesis of Argument Structure: Observations of a Child’s Early Speech Production in Spanish.
-(UNC Michener Library Catalog Number P118 .R92 2012).
+Thanks to the support of a 2012 UNC Summer Support Initiative Award, a Research Dissemination and Faculty Development Grant, and a Spring 2013 Faculty Reassignment Award, Professor Ryan was able to analyze an additional two databases for this project, and through the 2014-2015 Sponsored Research Fellowship Program submitted a grant proposal to the National Science Foundation to further expand his research.
+Since coming to UNC, Dr. Ryan has published the results of his work in his first book, The Genesis of Argument Structure: Observations of a Child’s Early Speech Production in Spanish.
+(UNC Michener Library Catalog Number P118 .R92 2012), and more recently, in the Journal of Child Language Acquisition and Development; Theory and Practice and Language Studies; and the Athens Journal of Humanities and Arts.

-Another area that John is interested in is the relexification of diminutives in Modern Spanish.
-With the assistance of a 2012 UNC New Project Grant, John has partnered with Victor Parra-Guinaldo, of the American University of Sharjah, and has hired undergraduate research assistants to help catalog the entirety of historically diminutive forms in Spanish that have become relexified, i.e., the diminutive suffix morpheme has lost its separate “diminutive” meaning and has adjoined to the word root, becoming reanalyzed along with that root as an entirely new single word root or morpheme.
-This two-year project, which is intensively quantitative, analyzes data from Stahl and Scavnicky’s Reverse Dictionary of the Spanish Language (1973), the online Diccionario de la Real Academia Española, as well as the Diccionario Etimológico Crítico Castellano e Hispánico.
-The project team anticipates completing the cataloging of data during Fall 2013 semester, after which we will be able to determine frequencies of forms, as well as any correlations with gender, phonological, or other constraints on form.
-Project results should be ready for presentation in the summer or fall of 2014, with the anticipation of publication shortly thereafter.
+Another area Dr. Ryan is interested in is the relexification of diminutives in Modern Spanish.
+With the assistance of a 2012 UNC New Project Grant and a 2014 Summer Support Initiative Award, Professor Ryan has partnered with Dr. Victor Parra-Guinaldo, of the American University of Sharjah, and has hired undergraduate research assistants to help catalog the entirety of historically diminutive forms in Spanish that have become relexified, i.e., the diminutive suffix morpheme has lost its separate “diminutive” meaning and has adjoined to the word root, becoming reanalyzed along with that root as an entirely new single word root or morpheme.
+This project, which is intensively quantitative, analyzes data from Stahl and Scavnicky’s Reverse Dictionary of the Spanish Language (1973), the online Diccionario de la Real Academia Española, as well as the Diccionario Etimológico Crítico Castellano e Hispánico.
+The project team completed cataloging data during Fall 2013 semester, after which we were able present project results at the 2014 International Conference on Historical Lexicology and Lexicography.
+The project team wrote a joint article of our findings which is currently in press with the Las Palmas de Gran Canaria University Press.

 A New Holistic and Contextual Grammar of Spanish

-The newest project John is currently working on is a future book titled, Gramática contextual y razonada de la lengua española (roughly translated to English as A Holistic and Contextual Grammar of Spanish).
+Another ongoing project is a future book titled, Gramática contextual y razonada de la lengua española (roughly translated to English as A Holistic and Contextual Grammar of Spanish).
 This new grammar offers a unique, holistic approach to the teaching of advanced Spanish grammar that draws on scholarship from several areas of linguistics, including but not limited to, historical linguistics, language typology, and an understanding of the basic ways in which all human languages work.
 The overall goal of the book will be to provide an approachable, up-to-date, one-stop, comprehensive resource for existing or future teachers of Spanish.
-Work on this book has been and is currently being supported by a UNC 2013 Summer Support Initiative Award as well as a Spring 2014 Faculty Reassignment Award.
+Work on this book has been supported by a UNC 2013 Summer Support Initiative Award as well as a Spring 2014 Faculty Reassignment Award, resulting in six draft chapters that Professor Ryan has begun to use in his summer graduate-level Advanced Spanish Grammar course.

 The Genesis of Argument Structure: Observations of a Child’s Early Speech Production in Spanish.
 Lambert Academic Publications.
 2012.